subject

 Describe what happens to the net heat flow between two objects once they reach thermal equilibrium.

-True or False: The concept of thermal equilibrium is important in designing thermometers.
+Describe how the concept of thermal equilibrium is applied in the calibration of thermometers.